rludosanu/fitletics/README.md

 </p>

 ## Demo
-The current live demo is hosted at https://82.67.201.36:4000
+The current live demo is hosted at http://82.67.201.36:4000

 ## Configuration
-Before running the app, you must update the configuration file located in the **/config** directory.
+Before running the app, you must update/create the configuration file located at **/config/index.js** like so.

 ```
 const Sequelize = require('sequelize');